Noel Gallagher

 Noel Thomas David Gallagher (born 29 May 1967) is an English musician, singer and songwriter.
 Gallagher is the primary songwriter, lead guitarist and a co-lead vocalist of the rock band Oasis.
 After leaving Oasis, he formed Noel Gallagher's High Flying Birds.
-Gallagher is one of the most successful songwriters in British music history, as the writer of eight UK number-one singles and co-writer of a further number one, as well as the sole or primary writer of twelve UK number-one studio albums.
+Gallagher is one of the most successful songwriters in British music history, with nine UK number-one singles and twelve UK number-one albums (eight with Oasis and four with the High Flying Birds).
+He became the first artist in UK chart history to reach number one with ten consecutive studio albums.
 He is widely considered to be one of the most influential songwriters in the history of British rock music, cited by numerous major subsequent artists as an influence.

 Gallagher began playing the guitar at the age of twelve, and became a roadie and technician for Inspiral Carpets when he was 21.
-He learnt that his younger brother Liam had joined a band called the Rain, which eventually became Oasis; Liam invited him to join the group as manager.
+He learnt that his younger brother Liam had joined a band called the Rain, which Liam subsequently renamed to Oasis; Liam invited him to join the group as manager.
 After rejecting the offer, Gallagher agreed to join the band, on the condition that he would take creative control of the group and become its sole songwriter and lead guitarist.
+He became the band's de facto leader and he was the sole credited writer for the band's first three studio albums.